About

 Freshly baked hot cross buns from the oven

-If you don’t want to use a sweet glaze on the buns, you can use an egg wash on the buns BEFORE baking them.
+• If you don’t want to use a sweet glaze on the buns, you can use an egg wash on the buns BEFORE baking them.
 This will give them a shiny gloss after they bake.

-You can also halve the recipe, but don’t halve the tangzhong recipe.
-Make the whole amount, but only use half of the tangzhong (about 65 – 70g).
+• You can also halve the recipe, but don’t halve the tangzhong recipe.
+Make the whole amount, but only use half of the tangzhong (about 65 – 70 g).
 You can divide the dough into 9 pieces and bake them in an 8 or 9 inch square pan.
 The bake time will be about 20 – 25 minutes.

 You can shape the dough ahead of time.

-You can freeze the baked hot cross buns
+Storing baked chocolate chip hot cross buns

 A chocolate chip hot cross bun on a small white plate in the foreground, with coffee and more buns in the background.